-- Inhalers are kept in the deputy head's office in a place that is agreed and known so that children can access their own inhaler when needed. - Children are reminded to take their inhaler with them when partaking in physical exercise and will be reminded to have their inhaler nearby at all times - Refer to 'Guidance on the use of emergency salbutamol inhalers in schools March 2015' - Staff will be trained by the school nurse on how best to oversee and support children taking inhalers. - An emergency inhaler is kept in the first aid cabinet in the Deputy Head's office.
+- Inhalers are kept in the Assistant Head Teachers' office in a place that is agreed and known so that children can access their own inhaler when needed.
+Inhalers belonging to children in Early Years are kept in the Early Years medicine cabinet. - Children are reminded to take their inhaler with them when partaking in physical exercise and will be reminded to have their inhaler nearby at all times - Refer to 'Guidance on the use of emergency salbutamol inhalers in schools March 2015' - Staff will be trained by the school nurse on how best to oversee and support children taking inhalers. - An emergency inhaler is kept in the first aid cabinet in the Assistant Head Teachers' office.